denten-books/plain-text/2-surface.md

 results" the operator could use one of the five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.

-I cover significant technical detail throughout to make sure that the contemporary reader understands what I describe as the "splitting of the sign" or the "multiple locations of the inscription" not as a metaphor, but literally.
+I cover significant technical detail throughout the chapter to make sure that the contemporary reader understands what I describe as the "splitting of the sign" or the "multiple locations of the inscription" not as a metaphor, but literally.
 Where the typewriter or the whole punch transfered the inscription from keyboard to paper directly, at the stroke of hammer and key, early electromagnetic devices compounded the inscription across multiple surfaces.